 “I was so excited that so many girls came back to fly and were interested in staying connected and potentially starting their own flight journey.
 Flight is my passion, and it was very rewarding to have been given the opportunity to spark an interest and hopefully encourage more girls and young women to consider a career or even a hobby in aviation!”

-in her local community, and because of that she was concerned that
+resources in her local community, and because of that she was

-mental health and activity would decrease among residents.
-Julia
+concerned that mental health and activity would decrease among

 “This project taught me the importance of resilience.
 Nobody gets anywhere by giving up.”